Introduction to Community Health

 Group: II or IDS

 Healthcare Policy provides an introduction to the political, social, and economic aspects of the healthcare system.
 The course will explore such topics as: How do corporations and insurance companies shape the healthcare provided?
 What are the roles of government in addressing healthcare needs of the community and the nation?
 How do medicine and science shape health policy?
 Who pays, and who benefits under varying healthcare reform proposals?
-Spring 2013 and alternate years.
+Offered Spring semester in alternate years.

 Prerequisite: CHC 100, SPS 101 or permission.
 Group: II.